Titassarangi/1983-WC/README.md

-A project depicting the names and wikipedia pages of 1983 WC winning players
+This project showcases the names and Wikipedia pages of the players who won the 1983 Cricket World Cup.
+It is created using HTML and CSS to display information and images related to the 1983 World Cup winning team.
+The repository includes an HTML file for structure and a CSS file for styling, along with various images of the players.